KenanJones/206Lab1/README.md

 # CPS206
 this is the first lab.
-The display dosn't work right.
+Uses JTextArea and JBoxLayout